 Ideally, your theme so-called child theme.
 With this, on the basis of one and the same theme realize several sub-designs.
 This is especially important if you want to run several online shops with slightly different designs without having to create a new theme to use.

-For agencies: Even if you need individual templates based on an existing themes you should pay attention to this feature.
-A well structured CSS is also very helpful in this context.
-A guide to WordPress Child themes you will find in the blog from Marco Linke.
+For agencies: Even if you want to distribute individual templates based on an existing Themes , you should pay attention to this feature.
+A well-structured CSS is also very helpful in this context.
+A tutorial on WordPress Child Themes can be found on Marco Linke's blog.

-Also, make sure that your theme is optimized for the "new" editor Gutenberg from WordPress this will also play an increasingly important role for WooCommerce.
-If the theme offers his own Gutenberg blocks, you should be careful.
-The content could be lost when switching to another theme no longer work.
+Also make sure that your theme is optimized for the "new" editor Gutenberg from WordPress.
+This will also play an increasingly important role for WooCommerce .
+If the theme offers its own Gutenberg blocks, you should be careful.
+The content might not work anymore when switching to another theme .

-If you decide on a paid Themeone, you should keep an eye on the costs.
-As already mentioned, these are usually not very high.
+If you decide to pay for Theme , you should keep an eye on the costs.
+These are - as already mentioned - usually not very high.
 Nevertheless, check the following points:

-- How long does the license for the Theme?
-Is it unlimited, even if you develop the files yourself, or does it have to be renewed after a certain period of time?
+- How long is the license for the Theme?
+Is it valid indefinitely, even if you develop the files yourself, or does it have to be renewed after a certain period of time?

 - Are you theme even allowed to extend that yourself?
 Normally this is WordPress guaranteed in the open source environment of.
 Nevertheless, clarify the question.

-- For how long do you receive updates and support?
+- For how long will you receive updates and support?
 Are certain support and response times guaranteed?

 - If you change your domain or project, does the license remain valid?

-Just as important: Are background images etc. of the Themesobject included in the scope?
-May they be used freely?
-Who has the rights for them?
+Equally important: Are background images etc. of the Themes included in the scope?
+May these be used freely?
+Who has the rights to them?
 Do you receive the files in reusable formats, for example for Photoshop?
-Here you should definitely clarify the image rights in order to Risk of a warning to be minimized.
+Here you should definitely clarify the image rights to minimize the risk of a warning.

 You work in an agency or as a freelancer?
-Then you should pay special attention to how far you are allowed to use this theme.
-And who in the end has the license and to what extent.
-Because you are dependent on handing over the project to your customers as smoothly as possible after development.
-See our tips for Efficiency and operation by WordPress and WooCommerce.
+Then you should pay particular attention to the extent to which you are allowed to use Theme .
+And who has the license at the end and to what extent.
+After all, you are dependent on handing over the project to your customers as smoothly as possible after development.
+See our tips on efficiency and operation of WordPress and WooCommerce.

 There are several themes and providers for WooCommerce that are well known in the WordPress scene.
 So for these you can easily find support from freelancers or an agency.
 However, note the disadvantages described above, which such widespread templates bring with them.
 Here now a few "flagships":

-Flatsome is one of the best known themes for WooCommerce.
-According to the developers, it is the most sold for WordPress shops ever.
+Flatsome is one of the most popular Themes for WooCommerce.
+According to the developers, it is the best-selling for WordPress shops ever.
 Flatsome is also very popular in German-speaking countries, although support is provided in English.

 In the most important WooCommerce forums simple questions about this theme are often resolved.
 For larger tasks you will still need external developers.

-Flatsome is not entirely uncontroversial in the community.
+In the community, Flatsome is not entirely without controversy.
 Some praise it, others reject it as oversized.
-On the one site hand there is the Pagebuilder from Flatsome very flexible.
-It supplies countless elements from the factory without you needing any additional plugins ones.
-For example various content levels, sliders, a wish list, live search, boxes, product filters etc.
+On the one hand site the page builder of Flatsome is very flexible.
+It delivers countless elements out of the box, without you needing additional Plugins .
+For example, various content layers, sliders, a wish list, live search, boxes, product filters, etc.